zsparal/api-documentation/source/reference/v1/subscriptions-api/create-subscription.rst

      - Use this parameter to set a webhook URL for all subscription payments.

+       .. note:: The ``webhookUrl`` must be reachable from Mollie's point of view, so you cannot use ``localhost``.
+If you want to use webhook during development on ``localhost``, you must use a tool like `ngrok <https://lornajane.net/posts/2015/test-incoming-webhooks-locally-with-ngrok>`_ to have the webhooks
+          delivered to your local machine.

+       .. warning:: The ``webhookUrl`` is optional, but without a webhook you will not be informed when new payments are created on your subscription.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the only mandatory extra parameter is the